CodeByMoriarty/Backup-Management-System/README.md

 ## Contributing

-We welcome contributions to this project!
+We welcome contributions and suggestions to this project!
+Please note that this is a basic version of the system, and we are open to any improvements, features, or ideas you may have.

 If you'd like to help, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your changes.